HOME

 CONTACT

-Thou art fairer than the children of men Psa 45:2
+Thou art fairer than the children of men Psalm 45:2

 Psalm 45 is a wedding hymn, composed for the marriage of a king to a king’s daughter.
-Some see it referring only to Solomon and Pharaoh's daughter, but more focussed spiritual eyes see here a reference to the Lord Jesus.
-That the Psalm is Messianic is confirmed in Heb 1:8-9 with reference to verses 6 & 7 of the Psalm.
+Some see it referring only to Solomon and Pharaoh's daughter, but others have seen here a reference to the Lord Jesus.
+That the Psalm is Messianic is confirmed in Heb 1:8-9 with reference to verses 6 and 7 of the Psalm.

 Among the children of men, many have through grace been lovely in character, yet they have each had a flaw, but in the Lord Jesus we behold every feature of a perfect character.
-As another exclaims of Him, "He is altogether lovely", Son_5:16.
+As another exclaims of Him, "He is altogether lovely", Song 5:16.